12 Little-Known Punctuation Marks More People Should Be Using

 The French author who proposed this mark in 1966 described it as “the stylized representation of the two small flags that float at the top of the bus when a head of state visits.”
 Acclamation is a “demonstration of goodwill or welcome,” so you could use it to say “I’m glad you could make it” or “God bless America.”

 The SarcMark (short for “sarcasm mark”) is actually the trademarked creation of a man named Douglas Sak, who markets it as “the official, easy-to-use punctuation mark to emphasize a sarcastic phrase, sentence, or message.”
 Yeah, the world needs more ways to be sarcastic.

 This triangular pile of asterisks has been used to divide subchapters in books and to indicate minor breaks in long text.
 Sadly, most books these days just use three stars in a row for breaks within chapters (***) or simply skip an extra line.

 Exclamation comma & Question comma

 Want to show delight or confusion without ending your sentence?
 Slip in one of these bad boys!
 Once patented like the SarcMark, these comma cousins have been free since 1995.
-Next, check out these hilarious examples of how confusing life would be without punctuation marks.
+Next, find out the 13 comma rules everyone should know.